Fiat Tipo (2015): History: the Ægea project

+The first version to be presented was the three-volume saloon at the Istanbul Motor Show in May 2015; called Fiat Egea, the car went into production in October-November of the same year, replacing the Linea in the Fiat range of products in Turkey.
+The name Egea is used only on the Turkish market because the term is very well known among the Turkish population as it identifies both the Aegean Sea that bathes the coasts of Turkey and the ancient medieval town of Yumurtalık.
+In October 2015 Alfredo Altavilla announced that the official name of the cars for the European market would be Fiat Tipo, taking the historical name of the Fiat model of the 80s known for its spacious interior and low running costs.
+Fiat and Tofaş have invested a total of 1.5 billion dollars for the development and production of the Tipo.

+Further development

-The Fiat Tipo (codeproject Type 356, also known as the Fiat Egea (stylized as ÆGEA) in Turkey and Dodge Neon in Mexico and the Middle East) is a compact car.
-A three-box sedan version was unveiled at the 2015 Istanbul Motor Show in May 2015, and commenced sales in Turkey in October 2015.
-In 2016, it was followed by a hatchback and a station wagon version, for the European market.
-The Tipo is assembled at the Tofaş plant in Bursa, Turkey, by the Italian automaker Fiat and is built on the Fiat Small Wide LWB platform.
-It replaced the Bravo and Linea in the C-segment range.
+The Tipo was assembled at the Tofaş plant in Bursa, Turkey, by the Italian automaker Fiat and is built on the Fiat Small Wide LWB platform.
+It replaced the Bravo and Linea in the small family car range.
 The Tipo was designed by Centro Stile Fiat in Mirafiori, Turin.
 In December 2015, the car won the 2016 Best Buy Car of Europe Award, from the Autobest jury made up of Europe's twenty-six leading journalists, from twenty-six different European countries.
+In 2016, the saloon was followed by a hatchback and a station wagon version for the European market.

 In February 2019, the 500,000th Fiat Tipo was produced at the Bursa plant, in Turkey.
-At the end of October 2020 (28th), a total of 670,000 units of Fiat Tipo had been produced and distributed in over 40 Countries around the world.
+At the end of October 2020 (28th), a total of 670,000 units of Fiat Tipo had been produced and distributed in over 40 countries around the world.
 In 2021, Fiat introduced a facelift to the Tipo with a new motor, new levels of security, technology and a new Cross version.
-The new change of this facelift introduced the new gasoline engines of the Global Small Engine (FireFly) family produced by FCA Poland Powertrain in Bielsko-Biała in only one version: 1.0 L Turbo 3-cylinder 120 hp with direct injection, Multiair system and GPF filter, the 1.0 L is available with a 5-speed manual transmission and front-wheel drive, this new motor is for the models Jeep Renegade, Fiat 500 and Fiat Tipo (2015).
+The new change of this facelift introduced the new gasoline engines of the Global Small Engine (FireFly) family produced by FCA Poland Powertrain in Bielsko-Biała in only one version: 1.0 L Turbo 3-cylinder 120 hp with direct injection, Multiair system and GPF filter, the 1.0 L is available with a 5-speed manual transmission and front-wheel drive, this new motor is for the models Jeep Renegade, Fiat 500X and Fiat Tipo (2015).